Catholic Church of the Most Blessed Sacrament

 External Links

-The following charities received the most votes from parish members during the 2010 Lenten season.
+The following charities received the most votes from parish members during the 2016 Lenten season.
 Each charity received an equal portion of our parish's Lenten Charity Financial Tithe.
-The tithe amount was determined by the average amount collected through the offertory during the 2010 Lenten season and by the monies returned by members in their Lenten coin folders.
+The tithe amount was determined by the average amount collected through the offertory during the 2016 Lenten season and by the monies returned by members in their Lenten Sacrificial Giving folders.
 Thank you for your participation.

-2011 Ballot To Nominate A Local Atlanta Charity
+2016 Ballot To Nominate A Charity You Want Our Parish To Support

 International Agencies National Charities